 Non-trucking liability insurance doesn’t provide coverage for business use or when one is hauling any kind of cargo.
 Contents of the trailer aren’t also covered.
 In such cases, one would require basic liability and general freight coverage.
 If the vehicle is a tow or dump truck, then special insurance tailored specifically for the function will be required.

 You need to be aware of a few specific scenarios that wouldn’t be covered by non-trucking liability.
 These include: driving to and from the terminal, maintenance and service trips, travelling during layovers, washing the truck as well as fueling up.
-All these activities are categorized under business purposes, and are thus covered under the motor carrier’s basic liability insurancetruck insurance coverage.
+All these activities are categorized under business purposes, and are thus covered under the motor carrier’s basic liability insurance.

 Bobtail Insurance